digitalstraw/propro/README.md

   - `Breaking:` for breaking changes -> bumps major version
   - `Chore:` for changes that do not modify src or test files
   - Anything else will be considered as `Fix:`
-  - Note: prefixes are **case-insensitive** and does not have to be followed by colon, but it is recommended.
+  - Note: prefixes are **case-insensitive** and do not have to be followed by a colon, but it is recommended.